 Sectoral CBAs tend to set a general floor while firm-level CBAs secure augmenting provisions.
-As documented in Horn (2009), notable improvements in working conditions are only achieved by unions that can negotiate at the firm-level, with most other unions only securing minor extensions of the federal labor code (henceforth CLT for Consolidação das Leis do Trabalho).9 In cases where sectoral and firm-level clauses are in conflict with each other, a "favorability principle" gives precedence to the provision which is considered most beneficial to the worker.
-Hence, firm-level CBAs are the relevant agreements generating variation in how workers are compensated for their labor across firms.
+As documented in Horn (2009), notable improvements in working conditions are only achieved by unions that can negotiate at the firm-level, with most other unions only securing minor extensions of the federal labor code (henceforth CLT for Consolidação das Leis do Trabalho).
+In cases where sectoral and firm-level clauses are in conflict with each other, a "favorability principle" gives precedence to the provision which is considered most beneficial to the worker.
+Hence, firm-level CBAs are more relevant for determining how workers are compensated for their labor across firms.